benders5e/benders5e/phb/classes/waterbender.md

 <div class="formCard water">
     <h4>Ice Prison </h4>
     <p style="font-style: italic;">Cost: 2 chi</p>
     <p>You cause water to stream along the ground towards a target and erupt upwards into long pillars of ice around it.
-The target must make a Dexterity saving throw.
-On a failure, the target is trapped in an icy cage and is considered Restrained.</p>
+The target must succeed on a Dexterity saving throw or be restrained by this icy cage.</p>
-    <p>At the beginning of each of its subsequent turns, it can make a Strength saving throw to attempt to escape.
-On a success, the creature is no longer Restrained.</p>
+    <p><!-- While restrained by the ice prison, the target takes 1d6 cold damage at the start of each of its turns. (based on Ensnaring Strike) --> The target or a creature that can touch the target can use its action to make a Strength check against your bending DC.
+On a success, the target is freed.</p>
     <!-- DC 13 Strength check to break free is based on ice AC -->
 </div>